-^{} Number of completers of the institution's teacher education program leading to a provisional teacher certificate.
+\ Number of completers of the institution's teacher education program(s) leading to an initial teacher certificate.

-[†] Number and percent who took/passed the NYSTCE Liberal Arts and Sciences Test.
++ Number and percent who took/passed the NYSTCE Liberal Arts and Sciences Test.

-[‡] Number and percent who took/passed the NYSTCE Assessment of Teaching Skills - Written.
+\ Number and percent who took/passed the NYSTCE Assessment of Teaching Skills - Written.